alx-sch/miniRT/README.md

 - **$t$:**
   The unknown variable representing the **distance from the ray's origin to the intersection points.
 - **$a$, $b$, $c$:**
-  The coefficients of the equation (quadratic, linear, and constant, respectively).
+  Coefficients determined by the ray and object properties (e.g., direction vectors, centers, and radius).

 #### Role of the Discriminant (Δ):